marian-antonio/Gamepad-Button-Sequence-Counter/README.md

 Counter increments after making sure that the user had pressed Square before pressing X. Counter can be reset to 0 by pressing L1.

 Background color changes as the counter gets closer to 54, to allow the player to focus on the game screen and let their peripheral vision track what the counter is at.
 Background starts with white and changes to light blue as the counter hits values divisible by 10.
-Once it gets to the 50s, the background color gradually changes to green from 51 to 54, then switches to red from 55 onwardsm, signalling the player that they have reached the target number.
+Once it gets to the 50s, the background color gradually changes to green from 51 to 54, then switches to red from 55 onwards, signalling the player that they have reached the target number.